foss-np/NepaliCalendar/README.md

 The features of this application are:
 - Calendar.
-- Date Conversion from AD to BC and vice-versa.
+- Date Conversion from AD to BS and vice-versa.
 - Calendar automatically generated of a specific date, month, year.

 Technical Specs: